 By the late 1800s, Lustdorf had developed into a sea-side resort, spa and sanatorium, and soon, a tram from the great fountain in Odessa to Lustdorf brought Russian visitors directly to the colony for rest, relaxation, and rejuvenation.

 Lustdorf was incorporated into the city of Odessa after 1945.
 Today it’s a neighborhood in the city named Chornomorka.
-The name Lustdorf hasn't been lost to history.
+The name Lustdorf hasn’t entirely been lost to history.
 There is still a tram stop named “Lystdorf Settlement.”

 • • •